openwdl/wdl/versions/1.1/SPEC.md

 }
 ```

-A struct member may be of any type, including compound types and even other struct types.
+A `struct` member may be of any type, including compound types and even other `Struct` types.

 ```wdl
 struct Sample {